onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "Negative feedback dendrites are missing (aka. dislike button).
 Neural networks do not work without them." - [Toni Engelhardt](https://twitter.com/toniengelhardt/status/1682498181051957248)

+> "You don’t see something until you have the right metaphor to let you perceive it." - [James Gleick](https://www.goodreads.com/quotes/6490400-you-don-t-see-something-until-you-have-the-right-metaphor)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Causality
 ██████████████████████████████████████████████████████████████████